Henry Wilcoxon

-Harry Frederick Wilcoxon (8 September 1905 – 6 March 1984), known as Henry Wilcoxon, was an actor born in Roseau, Dominica, British West Indies, and who was a leading man in many of Cecil B. DeMille's films, also serving as DeMille's associate producer on his later films.
+Henry Wilcoxon (born Harry Frederick Wilcoxon; 8 September 1905 – 6 March 1984) was a British-American actor and film producer, born in the British West Indies.
+He was known as an actor in many of director Cecil B. DeMille's films, also serving as DeMille's associate producer on his later films.

 Early life

-Wilcoxon was born on 8 September 1905 in Roseau, Dominica.
+Wilcoxon was born on 8 September 1905 in Roseau, Dominica (then administered as part of the British West Indies).
 His father was English-born Robert Stanley 'Tan' Wilcoxon, manager of the Colonial Bank in Jamaica and his mother, Lurline Mignonette Nunes, was a Jamaican amateur theatre actress, descendant of a wealthy Spanish merchant family.

-As important in his life as his parents, but closer, was his only sibling, his older brother Robert Owen Wilcoxon, known as 'Owen'.
+Henry was close with his older brother, Robert Owen Wilcoxon, known as 'Owen'.
 Henry (known then by his born name, Harry) had a difficult childhood.
-His mother "disappeared suddenly and mysteriously" (presumed she died) when he was about a year old, and his father took him and Owen (aged four) to England with the intention that his own mother Ann would care of them.
-But, because his mother was too frail to care for the children, they were first sent to a bad foster home, where they became ill from malnutrition and neglect until this was discovered and they were moved on to an orphanage.
+His mother "disappeared suddenly and mysteriously" (presumably she died) when he was about a year old, and his father took him and Owen (aged four) to England with the intention that his own mother, Ann Wilcoxon, would care for them.
+But because the grandmother was too frail to care for the children, they were first sent to a bad foster home, where they became ill from malnutrition and neglect until this was discovered by the authorities, and they were moved to an orphanage.
 Harry suffered from rickets, and Owen developed a stutter and had epileptic fits.
 They were rescued from the orphanage to a new foster home run by the more caring Stewart family, at Springfield House in Acton, London.
 After several years Harry's father 'Tan', with his new wife Rosamond took the children home with them to Bridgetown, Barbados, where they were educated.
 Harry was sent to Wolmer's Boys School in Kingston, Jamaica and Harrison College, Barbados.
-Harry told that at 14 he was 'almost' the underwater swimming champion of Barbados and good enough to become a salvage diver.
+Harry later claimed that at 14 he was 'almost' the underwater swimming champion of Barbados and good enough to become a salvage diver.

 Harry and his brother Owen were known as 'Biff' and 'Bang' to friends and family due to fighting skills gained in amateur boxing.

 Acting

 After completing his education, Wilcoxon was employed by Joseph Rank, the father of J. Arthur Rank, before working for Bond Street tailors Pope and Bradshaw.
-While working for the tailors, Wilcoxon applied for a visa to work as a chauffeur in the United States, but upon seeing his application refused, turned to boxing and then to acting.
+While working for the tailors, Wilcoxon applied for a visa to work as a chauffeur in the United States, but upon seeing his application refused, turned to boxing, and then to acting.